stride3d/stride-community-toolkit/docs/manual/getting-started.md

 dotnet add package Stride.CommunityToolkit --prerelease
 ```

+> [!NOTE]
+> When using `Stride.CommunityToolkit` in a code-only project, you will need to manually add certain dependencies to your project file.
+However, if you are using the `Stride.CommunityToolkit.Windows` package, it automatically handles these dependencies for you.

+### Additional toolkit packages

+- `Stride.CommunityToolkit.Windows`: This package includes the [necessary dependencies](https://github.com/stride3d/stride-community-toolkit/blob/main/src/Stride.CommunityToolkit.Windows/Stride.CommunityToolkit.Windows.csproj) required for code-only projects.
+- `Stride.CommunityToolkit.Skyboxes`: Enhances code-only projects by adding skybox functionality.

-Use the left navigation to check our extension or dive in code-only section for simple examples.
+Explore the extensions available in the left navigation or dive into the code-only section for simple examples.